harshjayprakash/the-portfolio-site/README.md

 ## Hosting

-* This website is hosted on Netlify <https://harshjay.netlify.app>
+* This website is hosted on Vercel using the free tier.
-* Experimental Version of the website <https://harshjay-experimental.netlify.app>

 ## Acknowledgements